rmruano/integer-packing/README.md

 Accepts 4 positive integers up to 32 767

-(*On x64 builds all integers are 64bit, by 32bits we mean integers that can be represented with 32bits)
+(*On Linux x64 builds all integers are 64bit, by 32bits we mean integers that can be represented with 32bits)

 Demo usage (IntegerPair)
 ------------------------